Meldungen aus der UDE

 In most cases, it is not permissible to hold face-to-face classes.
-Exemptions are only permitted if the classes cannot be conducted without presence on campus or postponed until after 31 January 2021 without causing significant disadvantages to students.
+Exemptions are only permitted if the classes cannot be conducted without presence on campus or postponed without causing significant disadvantages to students.
 Such exemptions may be considered, for example, in the case of laboratory practicals and similar classes that require specific premises or technical infrastructure and that students need to complete soon in order to be able to successfully pursue their studies.
 The same applies to sports instruction that is part of study programmes.
 Reasons must be given for such exemptions.

-In particular, ongoing thesis-related experimental projects may be exempt from the above regulation if pausing the project would make it impossible to continue the work after 31 January 2021 in a way that allows the candidates to complete their studies in a timely and successful manner.
+In particular, ongoing thesis-related experimental projects may be exempt from the above regulation if pausing the project would make it impossible to continue the work in a way that allows the candidates to complete their studies in a timely and successful manner.
 The responsible supervisors must document compelling reasons for the continuation of projects and a confirmation that all required hygiene and infection control measures are adhered to.